SmartToolFactory/Compose-Extended-Gestures/README.md

 Creates a modifier for processing pointer motion input within the region of the modified element.

-After `AwaitPointerEventScope.awaitFirstDown` returned a `PointerInputChange` then `onDown` is called at first pointer contact.
-Moving any pointer causes `AwaitPointerEventScope.awaitPointerEvent` then `onMove` is called.
+After `AwaitPointerEventScope.awaitFirstDown` returns a `PointerInputChange` followed by `onDown` at first pointer contact.
+Moving any pointer invokes `AwaitPointerEventScope.awaitPointerEvent` then `onMove` is called.
 When last pointer is up `onUp` is called.

-To prevent other pointer functions that call `awaitFirstDown` or `awaitPointerEvent` (scroll, swipe, detect functions) receiving changes call `PointerInputChange.consumeDownChange` in `onDown`, and call `PointerInputChange.consumePositionChange` in `onMove` block.
+To prevent other pointer functions that call `awaitFirstDown` or `awaitPointerEvent` (scroll, swipe, detect functions) call `PointerInputChange.consumeDownChange` in `onDown`, and call `PointerInputChange.consumePositionChange` in `onMove` block.